Support Us

 Ostap Kindrachuk.
 Photo: Roman Koval on Facebook

-Ukrainian bandura player Ostap Kindrachuk passed away in Russian-occupied Crimea at the age of 87 on Wednesday, 18 December.
+Ukrainian bandura player Ostap Kindrachuk passed away in Russian-occupied Crimea on Wednesday, 18 December, at the age of 87.

 Advertisement:

 Journalist Vasyl Chepurnyi revealed that although Kindrachuk was born in Halychyna, a region in the west of Ukraine, he stayed in Crimea to work as a sailor after receiving medical treatment on the peninsula.
-Since 1955, he began playing the bandura and performing in a local folk choir.
-He also researched the history of the Cossacks in Crimea and Kuban and appeared in documentaries.
+In 1955, he began playing the bandura, a traditional Ukrainian stringed instrument, and performing in a local folk ensemble.
+He also researched the history of the Cossacks in Crimea and Kuban and appeared in several documentaries.

-Quote from Chepurnyi: "The Ukrainian troops left Crimea, but kobzar Ostap Kindrachuk stayed.
-He played on the Yalta embankment, dressed in vibrant Ukrainian attire, declaring: this is Ukraine."
+Quote from Chepurnyi: "The Ukrainian army left Crimea, but Ostap Kindrachuk the kobzar [bard] stayed.
+He used to play on the Yalta embankment, dressed in vibrant Ukrainian attire, making a statement: this is Ukraine."

 Ostap Kindrachuk on the Yalta embankment, October 2023